-- Regular Student Support Groups (SSGs) - Development of an Individual Learning Plan (ILP), Individual Education Plan (IEP), Student Support Plan (SSP) and/or Self-Regulation Plan for goal setting, monitoring progress and identifying areas of difficulty. - A modified learning program which enables maximum participation and engagement. - Life Skills Program to enhance a student's ability to become an independent member of the community. - Assistance with 'readiness for learning' and organisation skills through the Student Support Program. - Social Skills Program to strengthen interpersonal skills. - SPELD program, an intensive literacy program focussing on phonics, grammar and punctuation skills. - Classroom teacher assistants to support the student in class - Use of the sensory room as needed by the student. - Use of specialised resources provided to the student, including mechanical devices, IT software etc. - Specialist services provided by our school health professionals onsite, e.g. Speech Pathology - Referral to external services for further assessment or support. - Specialised transition program for students as they move from Grade 6 to secondary school.
+- Regular Student Support Groups (SSGs) - Development of a Individual Education Plan (IEP), Student Support Plan (SSP) and/or Self-Regulation Plan for goal setting, monitoring progress and identifying areas of difficulty. - A modified learning program which enables maximum participation and engagement. - Life Skills Program to enhance a student's ability to become an independent member of the community. - Assistance with 'readiness for learning' and organisation skills through the Student Support Program. - Social Skills Programs to strengthen interpersonal skills. - SPELD program, an intensive literacy program focussing on phonics, grammar and punctuation skills. - Classroom teacher assistants to support the student in class - Use of the sensory room as needed by the student. - Use of specialised resources provided to the student, including mechanical devices, IT software etc. - Specialist services provided by our school health professionals onsite, e.g. Speech Pathology - Referral to external services for further assessment or support. - Specialised transition program for students as they move from Year 6 to secondary school.

-For further information regarding the Individual Needs Program, please contact the Individual Needs Coordinator.
+For further information regarding the Inclusion Program, please contact the Inclusive Education Leader or Inclusion Program Team leader.